Overview

 Projections Portal

-Projections of occupational employment growth are developed for all states and the nation as a whole.
+Projections of occupational employment growth are developed for all states and the nation.
 One of the most important uses of the projections is to help individuals make informed career decisions.
-Information on this site allows projected employment growth for an occupation to be compared among States.
+Information on this site allows projected employment growth for an occupation to be compared among states.
 It also allows projected employment growth among occupations to be compared within one state.

 Projections Central